 Canada to review impact of cannabis legalization four years on

-OTTAWA, Sept 22 (Reuters) - Canada on Thursday launched a review of the country's legalization of the use of recreational cannabis four years ago to evaluate its impact on youth, indigenous minorities and others, and to analyze its effect on the economy and the illegal weed market.
+OTTAWA, Sept 22 (Reuters) - Canada on Thursday launched a review of the country's legalization of recreational cannabis use four years ago to evaluate its impact on youth, indigenous minorities and others, and analyze its effect on the economy and the illegal marijuana market.

-Canada became the first developed nation to legalize the use of recreational marijuana in October 2018.
-It has since also passed a law to allow citizens with a criminal record for marijuana possession to be pardoned quickly and without any cost.
+Canada became the first developed nation to legalize use of recreational marijuana in October 2018.
+It has since also passed a law allowing citizens with a criminal record for marijuana possession to be pardoned quickly and without cost.

 Canada's health minister was required to conduct a review of the legislation, its administration, and operation three years after coming into force, so the review is coming a year later than had been planned.